naykel76/nbw_site/resources/views/docs/react/rn-redux-toolkit-concepts.md

 ## Whats next?

-This guide is just the tip of the iceberg, in fact it's more like a water droplet on the tip of the iceberg.
-There's a lot more to Redux Toolkit, such as:
+This guide is just the tip of the iceberg, in fact it's more like the tip of the tip of the iceberg.
+There's a lot more to learn about Redux Toolkit, such as:

 - [Creating Async Thunks](/docs/react/rn-rtk-thunk)